 - Open all year

 - Check more recommendations on the map

-Camp Hero State Park / Montauk Lighthouse – I was in love with this place!
-We got there because the idea was to see the Montauk Lighthouse – but the park itself surprised me a lot more.
-To get there, put in the GPS Camp Hero Parking.
-Arriving at the parking lot, you will already come across incredible views of the sea, with beautiful cliffs, an immensity of water and a charming silence.
+Camp Hero State Park / Montauk Lighthouse – I love this place!
+We got there because the idea was to see the Montauk Lighthouse – but the park surprised me more.
+To get there, put in the GPS Camp Hero Parking (the second one on the map).
+Arriving at the parking lot, you will already come across incredible sea views, beautiful cliffs, an immensity of water and a charming silence.
 Seriously, what a place!
-The light of the end of the day leaves everything much more beautiful.
-We walk along the trail until you see the lighthouse – it’s a favorite spot for weddings.
+The light at the end of the day leaves everything much more beautiful.
+We walk along the trail until we see the lighthouse – it’s a favorite spot for weddings.
 Then we took the car and drove to the parking lot of the lighthouse, took a side path, and arrived at a beautiful beach.
 There’s also the Georges Lighthouse Cafe in the area for a drink or a snack.
 Parking costs $8, but it’s free after 4PM.
 You can also enter the lighthouse – the ticket costs $12.
-But, you have to be aware of the times on the official website.
+But you have to be aware of the times on the official website.

 Did you like my tips?
 Always remember to check Google’s opening hours.
-All the places mentioned in the post are marked on the map, which includes other suggestions of places that we couldn’t check!
+All the places mentioned in the post are marked on the map, including other suggestions of places we couldn’t check!

-Please be free to recommend more places in The Hamptons!
+Please feel free to recommend more places in The Hamptons!